ravsau/aws-cloudwatch-review/README.md

 1) **Cloudwatch (Core):**
 **Identity and access management(IAM) action group - cloudwatch:***
 It monitors  resources in AWS like in the case of EC2 instances for CPU utilization, Network in/ outs and disk read/writes .
-At the same time you can use Custom Metrics to monitor more metrics like Memory Utilization.
+At the same time you can use Custom Metrics to monitor more metrics like Memory Utilization.\

-2) It can set an alarm(eg your bill is above the monthly budget) and you can send a notification to notify and let you react.
+Cloudwatch can also set an alarm(eg your bill is above the monthly budget) and you can send a notification to notify and let you react.

 2) **Cloudwatch Logs:**